jbpalomaria/jbpalomaria.github.io/README.md

 # jbpalomaria.github.io
-Fish Animal Creek Clinic
+Fish Animal Creek Clinic -
-This is a case study project I developed as a requirement from our Web Development Subject.
+This is a case study project I created as a requirement from our Web Development Subject.